dtcenter/MET/met/docs/Users_Guide/reformat_grid.rst

 1. The Pcp-Combine tool must be run with exactly one run command (-sum, -add, -subtract, or -derive) with the corresponding additional arguments.

-2. The out_file argument indicates the name for the NetCDF file to be written.
+2. The **out_file** argument indicates the name for the NetCDF file to be written.

 Optional arguments for pcp_combine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-3. The -field string option defines the data to be extracted from the input files.
-Use this option when processing fields other than APCP or non-GRIB files.
+3. The **-field string** option defines the data to be extracted from the input files.
+Use this option when processing fields other than **APCP** or non-GRIB files.
 This option may be used multiple times and output will be created for each.

-4. The -name list option is a comma-separated list of output variable names which override the default choices.
+4. The **-name list** option is a comma-separated list of output variable names which override the default choices.
 If specified, the number of names must match the number of variables to written to the output file.

-5. The -vld_thresh n option overrides the default required ratio of valid data for at each grid point for an output value to be written.
+5. The **-vld_thresh n** option overrides the default required ratio of valid data for at each grid point for an output value to be written.
 The default is 1.0.

-6. The -log file option directs output and errors to the specified log file.
+6. The **-log file** option directs output and errors to the specified log file.
 All messages will be written to that file as well as standard out and error.
 Thus, users can save the messages without having to redirect the output on the command line.
 The default behavior is no log file.

-7. The -v level option indicates the desired level of verbosity.
+7. The **-v level** option indicates the desired level of verbosity.
 The contents of “level” will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.

-8. The -compress level option indicates the desired level of compression (deflate level) for NetCDF variables.
+8. The **-compress level** option indicates the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
 The value of “level” will override the default setting of 0 from the configuration file or the environment variable MET_NC_COMPRESS.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower number is for fast compression and higher number is for better compression.

 Required arguments for the pcp_combine sum command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. The init_time argument, provided in YYYYMMDD[_HH[MMSS]] format, indicates the initialization time for model data to be summed.
+1. The **init_time** argument, provided in YYYYMMDD[_HH[MMSS]] format, indicates the initialization time for model data to be summed.
 Only files found with this initialization time will be processed.
 If combining observation files, Stage II or Stage IV data for example, the initialization time is not applicable.
 Providing a string of all zeros (00000000_000000) indicates that all files, regardless of initialization time should be processed.

-2. The in_accum argument, provided in HH[MMSS] format, indicates the accumulation interval of the model or observation gridded files to be processed.
+2. The **in_accum** argument, provided in HH[MMSS] format, indicates the accumulation interval of the model or observation gridded files to be processed.
 This value must be specified, since a model output file may contain multiple accumulation periods for precipitation in a single file.
 The argument indicates which accumulation period to extract.

-3. The valid_time argument, in YYYYMMDD[_HH[MMSS]] format, indicates the desired valid time to which the accumulated precipitation is to be summed.
+3. The **valid_time** argument, in YYYYMMDD[_HH[MMSS]] format, indicates the desired valid time to which the accumulated precipitation is to be summed.

-4. The out_accum argument, in HH[MMSS] format, indicates the desired total accumulation period to be summed.
+4. The **out_accum** argument, in HH[MMSS] format, indicates the desired total accumulation period to be summed.

 Optional arguments for pcp_combine sum command
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-5. The -pcpdir path option indicates the directories in which the input files reside.
-The contents of “path” will override the default setting.
+5. The **-pcpdir path** option indicates the directories in which the input files reside.
+The contents of “**path**” will override the default setting.
 This option may be used multiple times and can accept multiple arguments, supporting the use of wildcards.

-6. The -pcprx reg_exp option indicates the regular expression to be used in matching files in the search directories specified.
+6. The **-pcprx reg_exp** option indicates the regular expression to be used in matching files in the search directories specified.
 The contents of “reg_exp” will override the default setting that matches all file names.
 If the search directories contain a large number of files, the user may specify that only a subset of those files be processed using a regular expression which will speed up the run time.

 Required arguments for the pcp_combine derive command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. The “derive” run command must be followed by stat_list which is a comma-separated list of summary fields to be computed.
-The stat_list may be set to sum, min, max, range, mean, stdev, and vld_count for the sum, minimum, maximum, range (max-min), average, standard deviation, and valid data count fields, respectively.
+1. The “derive” run command must be followed by **stat_list** which is a comma-separated list of summary fields to be computed.
+The **stat_list** may be set to sum, min, max, range, mean, stdev, and vld_count for the sum, minimum, maximum, range (max-min), average, standard deviation, and valid data count fields, respectively.

 Input files for pcp_combine add, subtract, and derive commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The input files for the add, subtract, and derive command can be specified in one of 3 ways:

-1. Use file_1 config_str_1 ... file_n config_str_n to specify the full path to each input file followed by a description of the data to be read from it.
-The config_str_i argument describing the data can be a set to a time string in HH[MMSS] format for accumulated precipitation or a full configuration string.
-For example, use 'name="TMP"; level="P500";' to process temperature at 500mb.
+1. Use **file_1 config_str_1 ... file_n config_str_n** to specify the full path to each input file followed by a description of the data to be read from it.
+The **config_str_i** argument describing the data can be a set to a time string in HH[MMSS] format for accumulated precipitation or a full configuration string.
+For example, use **'name="TMP"; level="P500";'** to process temperature at 500mb.

-2. Use file_1 ... file_n to specify the list of input files to be processed on the command line.
+2. Use **file_1 ... file_n** to specify the list of input files to be processed on the command line.
 Rather then specifying a separate configuration string for each input file, the “-field” command line option is required to specify the data to be processed.

-3. Use input_file_list to specify the name of an ASCII file which contains the paths for the gridded data files to be processed.
+3. Use **input_file_list** to specify the name of an ASCII file which contains the paths for the gridded data files to be processed.
 As in the previous option, the “-field” command line option is required to specify the data to be processed.

 An example of the pcp_combine calling sequence is presented below: